boundary/boundary-event-sdk/src/site/markdown/adapters/syslog.md

 Boundary Syslog Event Adapter
 =============================

-The Syslog adapter for Boundary enables the UDP receipt of syslog messages forwarded from a syslog daemon into Boundary events.
+The Syslog adapter for Boundary enables the UDP receipt of forwarded syslog messagesg daemon into Boundary events.

 This adapters adheres to standard set forth in [RFC 3164](http://tools.ietf.org/html/rfc3164).